iicuriosity/nostr-spaces-tools/Nostr-Spaces.md

 ```
 **Tags:** The event includes one tag:
   **['webrtc', 'spaces']:** Categorizes the event under the Nostr Spaces application, specifically indicating that it's related to WebRTC-based spaces.
+  **['h', space.host.publicKey]:** The tag uses the 'h' key to denote the "host" of the space.
+The value is the public key of the host, establishing the event's origin and providing a way to trace back to the space's creator for any administrative purposes or queries.

 **Event Broadcasting**
 Upon creation, the host broadcasts the CREATE_SPACE event to the Nostr network via their connected relays.
 This event is then propagated to other peers and relays, making the space discoverable to potential participants.